josh-aaron/adserver/README.md

 3. Strike a balance between familiar tech and learning opportunities

 ## Implementation Decisions, Considerations, Tradeoffs
+WIP
 - Tech stack
+    - Goal was to use as few external packages/dependencies as possile
+    - Postgres vs. MySQL
 - Architecture/project set up
+    - Combined service layer into repository layer
+    - However, based on the complexity of the vast response service logic, it may have made more sense to separate out the business logic from the model
 - Campaign API
 - Ad Request API
 - Rate Limiting

 ## Future Enhancements and Considerations